Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 checkio = lambda n: eval("*".join(i for i in str(n) if i != '0'))
 ```

-### To be continue...
+### To be continued...

 It was only first half.
-In the next article we will look at the second ten missions from Elementary.
+In the next article we will take look at the second ten set of missions from Elementary.

 <!--------------------------------------------------------------------------------------------------------------------->